Amber Burton Small

 Carmel, IN 46032

-JOCHAM HARDEN DIMICK JACKSON, PC, is a Carmel law firm providing personalized legal services with a responsive and compassionate approach.
-The practice assists clients in all areas of family law, collaborative law and mediation, as well as adoption, surrogacy and business litigation.
-For more information, please contact Amber Burton Small at 317.569.0770, or visit www.jhdj-law.com.
-For more information on membership in the CIACP, go to http://www.collaborative-divorce.org/.
+JOCHAM HARDEN DIMICK JACKSON, PC, is a Carmel law firm providing personalized service with a responsive and compassionate approach.
+The practice assists clients in all areas of family law, adoption, mediation, and business litigation.
+For more information, please contact Amber Burton Small at 317.569.0770, or visit https://www.hardenjacksonlaw.com.